-This graph shows the average and median amounts given to organizations for youth and family services in 2010 by the age group of the head of household, among U.S. donor households.
+This graph shows the average and median amounts given to organizations for youth and family services in 2012 by the age group of the head of household, among U.S. donor households.

-- Though they gave at higher rates, among those that gave, households headed by an older individual gave less on average to organizations for youth and family services. - Donor households headed by an individual 40 or younger gave over twice as much as both households headed by an individual between 41 and 64 years old and households headed by individuals 65 or older. - Among all U.S. donor households, the average amount given to organizations for youth and family services was \$276 (median=\$100).
+- Though they gave at higher rates, households headed by an older individual did not necessarily give more on average to organizations for youth and family services. - Though donor households headed by an individual 65 or older gave at the highest rates to organizations for youth and family services, the group gave the lowest average amount to organizations for youth and family services. - Donor households headed by an individual aged between 41 and 64 gave the most, \$157 more than households headed by an individual 40 or younger and \$222 more than households headed by an individual 65 or older. - Among all U.S. donor households, the average amount given to organizations for youth and family services was \$274 (median=\$100).